pimutils/vdirsyncer/docs/packaging.rst

 It is strongly discouraged to package vdirsyncer as a Python 2 application.
 Future releases will only work on Python 3.3 and newer versions.

-As with most Python packages, ``setup.py`` denotes the runtime dependencies of vdirsyncer.
+As with most Python packages, ``setup.py`` denotes the dependencies of vdirsyncer.
 It also contains lower-bound versions of each dependency.
 Older versions will be rejected by the testsuite.